davidgrier/idlpgr/README.md

 IDL is the Interactive Data Language, and is a product of [Exelis Visual Information Solutions](http://www.exelisvis.com)

-idlpgr is licensed under the GPLv3.
+*idlpgr* is licensed under the GPLv3.

 ## What it does

-This package provides a rudimentary IDL interface for Point Gray cameras based on the FlyCapture2_C API.
+This package provides an IDL interface for
+PointGrey cameras based on the FlyCapture2 API.
 The preferred interface is through the `DGGhwPointGrey`
 object: